 Got up about 6 o’clock and had a bathe.
 Enjoyed it immensely.
-Got 11.30, after a walk round.
+Got 11.30, after a walk round the town.
 Ernie saw me off.
-Changed at Edinburgh, and arrived Newcastle 4.50.
+Changed at Edinburgh, and arrived at Newcastle 4.50.
 Got late train to Sunderland and arrived 5.30.
 Had walk in the town at night with Willie Whittaker and Charlie.

 Slept in.
 Went out about 9.30.
 Walked along pier and afterwards along the sands to the River Eden.
 In the afternoon went with Ernie down the subterranean tunnel and the bottle dungeon1 and up St Rule’s† Tower2.
 A girl spoke to us on the tower.
 Had a walk at night by myself while Hilda went to the pictures and Ernie minded Moira.
 Fine day again.

-St Rule’s tower: The shorthand is indistinct, but the context confirms the only possible interpretation.
-St Rule’s tower (B) is located in the grounds of St Andrews Cathedral but predates it.
+St Rule’s tower: St Rule’s tower (B) is located in the grounds of St Andrews Cathedral but predates it.
 The tower was originally ascended using ladders between wooden floors, but a stone spiral staircase was inserted in the 18th century.

-Finished reading She.
+Finished reading She1.
 Went to the Baptist chapel in the morning with Ernie.
 Walked along the golf links in the afternoon.
 Aggie Froxon and Alec Anderson to tea.
-Ernie said we were going to Hope Street church1, but we went on to the sea front.
+Ernie said we were going to Hope Street church2, but we went on to the sea front.
 Grand night.

 Resting so didn’t get a bathe.
 Up about 9 o’clock.
 British torpedo destroyer “Lightning”1 damaged by mine or submarine.
 Walked round by Mount Melville2 in the afternoon.
 Had walk with Ernie at night.